Understanding others is the third pillar of emotional intelligence or EI.

 Look, learn & compare

 Learn to look at people and how they interact with others and the world in general.
-Observe how the behave, communicate, look, listen and demonstrate emotion for example.
+Observe how they behave, communicate, look, listen and demonstrate emotion for example.

-Make mental notes to subsequently compare this information with other types of people you observe, and with yourself too.
+Make mental notes to subsequently compare this information with other types of people you observe, and with yourself as well.

 Pick any attribute you like and run the same thought experiment which we did earlier for the sense of humour classification.

-As a result, you can now create your own useful categories and sub-categories as required.
+As a result of all this work, you can now begin to create your own useful categories and sub-categories as required.

 Use the information as it builds up and subsequently form an opinion or model of that person in your own mind.

-Now what can I do with these models?
+Now what can I do with these mental models?